thitemple/thecodingtemple.dev/_posts/2016-03-17-leveraging-the-power-of-generics-with-typescript.md

     <img src="/images/2016/03/generics-05.png">
 </figure>

-That's obvious, and the function can't know which type T will be and that it has the properties we're expecting.
+That's obvious, the function can't know which type T will be and that it has the properties we're expecting.

 To achieve this, we have to use a constraint.
 I'm going to create an interface Resource, and I'll say that the type T must implement that interface.